HazMat Tool — substance information

 Methyl vinyl ketone, stabilized

 Methyl vinyl ketone (MVK, IUPAC name: butenone) is the organic compound with the formula CH3C(O)CH=CH2.
-It is a reactive compound classified as an enone, in fact the simplest example thereof.
+It is a highly reactive compound.
+It is the simplest enone.
 It is a colorless, flammable, highly toxic liquid with a pungent odor.
-It is soluble in water and polar organic solvents.
 Wikipedia

 Substance Data